How To Select Blooms For Heat, Hurricanes, And Humidity

 I am a subtropical climate gardener, and my two points are:

-- First, to define the plants that work best in our subtropical garden.
+- First, to define the plants that work best in sunny, hot, and humid gardens.

 - Second, to show how our torrid gardening environment can help you appreciate the challenges of gardening in seasonally extreme heat.